LukeGrahamLandry/franca/examples/os/README.md

 that would usually be syscalls are just normal functions.

-For debugging you can also run the userspace part without the kernel (run examples/os/host/user.fr for arm64-linux or examples/web/build.fr for browser).
+For debugging you can also run the userspace part without the kernel (run examples/os/host/user.fr for linux or examples/web/build.fr for browser).

 ## implemented